broilo/broilo/README.md

     Besides DS, Machine Learning and Physics, I really like to study Finance, but nothing too deep, just as a hobby.
   </p>
   <p>
     I love to learn different types of methods and approaches to solve the same problem.
-I feel that's pretty much the logic underneath the hood of coding.
+I feel that's pretty much the essence underneath the hood of coding.
   </p>
 </h5>